openstack/openstacksdk/doc/source/user/config/configuration.rst

 SSL Settings
 ------------

-When the access to a cloud is done via a secure connection, `os-client-config` will always verify the SSL cert by default.
+When the access to a cloud is done via a secure connection, `openstacksdk` will always verify the SSL cert by default.
 This can be disabled by setting `verify` to `False`.
 In case the cert is signed by an unknown CA, a specific cacert can be provided via `cacert`. **WARNING:** `verify` will always have